MacCracken/AgnosticOS/docs/articles/entity-vs-skynet-doom.md

 - Side-by-side replay rendering (two frames synchronized)
 - Configuration UI for Entity vs Skynet selection (SY frontend — personalities already in the registry)

 **Estimated**: post-AGNOS v1.0 beta.
-Post-Cyrius 5.0.
-After the core platform ships and the flock begins arriving.
+Post–Cyrius v5.6.x optimization arc and RISC-V. After the core platform ships and the flock begins arriving.
 The alignment demo is the **second wave** — the content that lands after the stack is established, specifically designed to capture researcher and public attention simultaneously.

 ---